 The son of Nancy Scott and John Isom Bradley, a farmer, Francis was born in Audrain County, Missouri, in May 1848.
 His grandfather William had moved west to Missouri from Virginia not long after the War of 1812, in which he had served as a teenaged soldier.
 Many Southerners, taking advantage of inexpensive farmland, had moved to the area and Audrain was one of six counties popularly called “The Heart of Little Dixie.”

 Francis would have his first experience of a loved one dying when his mother, Mary, passed away at the age of 33 when he was twelve.
 An only child, he was raised by his father.
-As soon as young Bradley was able, in the footsteps of his grandfather, he joined the Union Army in his mid teens.
+As soon as young Bradley was able, with the example of his grandfather, he joined the Union Army in his mid teens.
 It was something of a courageous decision.
 Audrain County was sharply divided about the war.
 Many Southern migrants had brought slaves and slaveholding traditions with them.
 Their sons, Francis’ schoolmates, were joining the Confederate Army.

 In August 1864, Bradley enlisted as a private in Company A of the 44th Regiment of Missouri Infantry.
 Enlistment papers provide the following description: “Eyes: blue; hair, dark; complexion, fair; height 5 feet, 5 inches.”
 He quickly was sent to the Union Army camp for basic training at Rolla, Missouri, shown here.
 A month later Bradley was engaged in combat.
 By November he had fought in three major battles against rebel forces in Tennessee: the Battle of Columbia, the Battle of Spring Hill and the Battle of Franklin.